IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Buffed F.S.R.G and has been moved a bit later in progression as to not serve as a direct sidegrade to the MegaShark

--Nerfed Space Diver Armor's base defense and set bonus: Taking any ammount of damage takes off a small potion of the breath meter in addition, also each pierce gives you -5% damage
+-Nerfed Space Diver Armor's base defense and set bonus: Taking any amount of damage takes off a small potion of the breath meter in addition, also each pierce gives you -5% damage

 -Various changes to crafting recipes, mostly to account for the new items